PDF of CV available upon request.

 Most Recent Work and Upcoming Projects

-Currently on the job market, I recently received my PhD from the History Department at Carnegie Mellon University.
-My dissertation, Tomorrow Never Came: Race, Class, Reform, Conflict, and the Decline of an Industrial City, Toledo, Ohio, 1930-1980 examines the various processes that contributed to both the rise and fall of Toledo’s industrial economy and working classes.
+I’m currently working on my first book, which is an update and expansion of my dissertation, Tomorrow Never Came: Race, Class, Reform, Conflict, and the Decline of an Industrial City, Toledo, Ohio, 1930-1980.
+The book, Tomorrow Never Came: The Making of a Postindustrial City, takes those ideas and brig them closer to the present day, examining the various processes that contributed to both the rise and fall of Toledo’s industrial economy and working classes.

 On the edge of the Depression, Toledo stood ready to climb into the ranks of America’s great industrial cities.
 Subjected to the great single collection of bank failures of any large American city, Toledo rebounded in a big way.
 Socially, politically, economically, and culturally, Toledo exploded, becoming one of the most prominent industrial cities in the Midwest and the country.
 However, as quickly as Toledo boomed, it busted.
 “Tomorrow Never Came” examines this process, looking at working-class communities and institutions, exploring the relationship between the city’s rank-and-file and its working-class leadership, its civic institutions and private enterprise.